vitalets/global-cache/examples/before-all/README.md

 ## Details

-- There are 3 identical tests in `test/index.spec.ts`, each test intentionally fails to start a new worker.
+- There are 3 identical tests in `test/index.spec.ts`, **each test intentionally fails to start a new worker**.
 - `test.beforeAll` hook emulates test user creation in DB.
 - Created user's ID is stored in the global cache under `user-id` key and re-used in all tests.